Vennila Kabadi Kuzhu

 Vennila Kabadi Kuzhu is a 2009 Indian Tamil-language sports drama film written and directed by newcomer Suseenthiran, starring debutant Vishnu Vishal, Kishore, and Saranya Mohan along with numerous other newcomers.
 The music was composed by debutant V. Selvaganesh with cinematography by Laxman Kumar and editing by Kasi Viswanathan.

 The film was released on 29 January 2009 and was successful at the box office.
-It was later remade in Telugu as Bheemili Kabaddi Jattu (2010) with Nani, and in Hindi as Badlapur Boys (2014) with Nishan.
-A spiritual successor, Vennila Kabaddi Kuzhu 2, was released in 2019.
+It was later remade in Telugu as Bheemili Kabaddi Jattu (2010) and in Hindi as Badlapur Boys (2014) with Saranya Mohan repeating her role in both.
+A sequel, Vennila Kabaddi Kuzhu 2, was released in 2019.

 Plot

-Marimuthu is a poor goat herd in a remote village near Palani called Kanakkanpatti, who lost his education as his father died when he was 13.
-He works in a farm and can stay in his house only during holidays.
+Marimuthu is a poor goat herder in Kanakkanpatti, a remote village near Palani, who lost his education at 13 after his father died.
 He also plays kabaddi very well.
-Marimuthu, along with his childhood friends Ayyappan, Sekar, Murthy, Appukutty, Subramani and Pandi, are kabaddi players who dream of winning a local tournament.
+Marimuthu, along with his childhood friends Ayyappan, Sekar, Murthy, Appukutty, Subramani, and Pandi, are kabaddi players who dream of winning a local tournament.

-Sekar is a rich, short-tempered rice mill owner and is always captain of the team.
-Appukutty is a short tea shop owner who often gets heavy scoldings from his old mother-in-law.
-Subramani is a newlywed man who has only three hobbies: eating thrice as normal, playing kabaddi, and making love.
-Pandi is a fat local store owner who is the son of an ex-army man.
-Their kabaddi team, Vennila Kabadi Kuzhu, is infamous for never winning a match in their history.
-In a subplot, Marimuthu meets and flirts with an unnamed beautiful young woman who comes visiting to his village's annual festival.
-They organise a friendly kabaddi match with the neighbouring village team for the festival, and Savadamuthu, the coach of the state's best kabaddi team, is the chief guest in which an outbreak in the game occurs.
+Sekar is a rich, short-tempered rice mill owner and is always the team captain.
+Appukutty is a tea shop owner who often gets scolded by his old mother-in-law.
+Subramani is a newlywed who has only three hobbies: eating three times as much as usual, playing kabaddi, and making love.
+Pandi is a local store owner who is the son of an ex-army man.
+Their kabaddi team, Vennila Kabadi Kuzhu, is infamous for never having won a match.
+In a subplot, Marimuthu meets and flirts with an unnamed beautiful young woman who visits his village's annual festival.
+They organise a friendly kabaddi match with the neighbouring village team for the festival.
+Savadamuthu, the coach of the state's best kabaddi team, is the chief guest.
 They then go to Madurai for a non-detail known match where Savadamuthu is one of the chief conductors and a coach.
 He says that it is a state-level pre-qualified tournament in which no local teams may participate.
 As they prepare to leave, they learn that their district team has suddenly forfeited; hence, they join unopposed as the Dindigul district team.

-Savadamuthu wants to give a rookie substitute of his team (the Paper Mills team, which has won the last two seasons) into playing seven, but the rest of the team rebels and expels Savadamuthu from coaching them.
-Then, Savadamuthu separates from his state winning team and starts coaching Vennila.
+Savadamuthu wants to give a rookie substitute from his team (the Paper Mills team, which has won the last two seasons) a chance to play seven, but the rest of the team rebels and expels Savadamuthu as their coach.
+Then, Savadamuthu leaves his state-winning team and starts coaching Vennila.
 The team progresses through the tournament into the final despite the myriad hurdles and disadvantages, with the help of Savadamuthu, who gives them very hard coaching.